Havivw/PasSkull/README.md

 # PasSkull
 ​
-Pass Skull is a web tool for manage your Password Dump file from the internet.
+PasSkull is a web tool for manage your Password Dump file from the internet.

 ##Prerequisites